apache/incubator-heron/website2/docs/guides-effectively-once-java-topologies.md

 ### Submitting the topology

-The code for this topology can be found in [this GitHub repository](https://github.com/streamlio/heron-java-effectively-once-example).
+The code for this topology can be found in.
 You can clone the repo locally like this:

 ```bash
 $ git clone https://github.com/streamlio/heron-java-effectively-once-example